waltsims/TUM_Thesis_Template_CSE/README.md

 The listings package can be used by uncommenting [here](https://github.com/waltsims/Thesis_Template_CSE/blob/master/components/settings.tex#L40).

 ## Creating a PDF
-creating a PDF from your LaTeX document based on this template consists of three steps.
+Creating a PDF from your LaTeX document based on this template consists of three steps.

 1. In the base project directory, run the following command: